fardinhossain/GainTheBrain/README.md

 ### 🏛️ AI Builders Congress

 > Industry-vertical AI project blueprints — real-world problem spaces where AI can make a tangible difference.
-Each "sphere" represents a domain of human activity, paired with project ideas that apply AI to solve meaningful challenges.
+Each "sphere" represents a domain of human activity, paired with project ideas that apply AI to solve meaningful challenges..

 ```
 ai-builders-congress/